Information about Traffic Cases

 guilty after trial, you will be assessed a fine as punishment.
 You will

-also be responsible for court costs.
+also be responsible for court costs and reimbursement fees.
 Full payment of the fine and costs

 will satisfy your obligations in connection with the charge filed against

 you.
 In the event you are convicted and are unable to pay the full amount of any fine or costs assessed, tell the court immediately.
 The judge can provide you with alternatives to full payment if you are determined to have insufficient resources or income.
 For more information, consult an attorney or contact the court.